Thesis

 Global electricity demand is expected to increase by 60% between 2024 and 2040, from around 30K TWh in 2024 to around 48K TWh in 2040.
 Assuming the average electricity price of $0.178 per kWh in the US, the global electricity market in 2040 will be worth over $8.4 trillion.

-In August 2014, Helion estimated that it could eventually penetrate 50% of new electricity capability added to the grid per year.
+In August 2014, Helion estimated that it could eventually penetrate 50% of the new electricity capability added to the grid per year.
 With its royalty model, assuming conservative electricity prices of $0.04 to $0.06 per kWh, it could represent an addressable market for Helion of $52 billion per year.

 Renewable Energy Market